GCI: We’re Often Asked

 Are Christians supposed to keep the Sabbath?

 The Christian Sabbath is life in Jesus Christ, in whom every believer finds true rest.
-The weekly seventh-day Sabbath, which was enjoined upon Israel in the Ten Commandments, was a shadow that prefigured the true Reality to whom it pointed – our Lord and Savior Jesus Christ.
+The weekly seventh-day Sabbath, which was commanded for Israel in the Ten Commandments, was a shadow that prefigured the true Reality to whom it pointed – our Lord and Savior Jesus Christ.
 It is not required for Christians (Hebrews 4:3, 8-10; Matthew 11:28-30; Exodus 20:8-11; Colossians 2:16-17).
 Click here for an article about the Sabbath.

 Should I worry about Bible prophecy?